 You’ll find mangrove trees in the wild in shallow, brackish waters of the southern United States.
 They also grow in riverbeds and wetlands.
-You can start growing mangrove trees in your backyard if you live in U.S. Department of Agriculture plant hardiness zones 9-12.
+You can start growing mangrove trees in your backyard if you live in USDA plant hardiness zones 9 through 12.
 If you want an impressive potted plant, consider growing mangroves from seed in containers at home.

 You’ll have to pick between three different types of mangroves:

 If you want to start growing mangroves from seeds, you’ll find that mangroves have one of the most unique reproductive systems in the natural world.
 Mangroves are like mammals in that they bring forth live young.
 That is, most flowering plants produce dormant resting seeds.
 The seeds fall to the ground and, after a time, start to germinate.

 Mangroves do not proceed in this manner when it comes to mangrove seed propagation.
 Instead, these unusual trees start growing mangroves from seeds while the seeds are still attached to the parent.
 The tree can hold onto seedlings until they grow almost a foot (31 cm.) long, a process called viviparity.

 What happens next in the germination of mangrove seeds?
 The seedlings may drop off the tree, float in the water the parent tree is growing in, and finally settle and root in the mud.
 Alternatively, they can be picked from the parent tree and planted.

 How to Grow a Mangrove with Seed

 Note: Before you take mangrove seeds or seedlings from the wild, be sure that you have the legal right to do so.
 If you don’t know, ask.

 If you want to start growing mangroves from seeds, first soak the seeds for 24 hours in tap water.
 After that, fill a container without drain holes with a mixture of one part sand to one part potting soil.